Ryan-Fitzgerald-9/UpNxt/README.md

 # UpNxt
 With seemingly endless options for streaming, finding the next movie or show to watch can take almost as long as a feauture film.
 UpNxt provides movies/shows availability across all your favorite streaming apps to save you time from swapping between each over and over.
+Users can provide their own scroes and reviews for shows that they've seen as well.

 ## Project Planning
 [Working Trello Board](https://trello.com/invite/b/8c0CidtM/ATTI56b7880d05c4ce2ab846d0647d0c0a814860D981/upnxt)